wo-language/wo/justifications.md

 }
 ```

 It also lets you choose the type of the number, like `enum Settings : byte {}`.
 In my case, I will make the default the smallest possible unsigned int, but maybe they should be allowed to change it like by declaring `val int32`.
-It should be an implentation detail though, so it'd make more sense for them to use their own definition like `func (e E) MyVal() { 2 * e.val() - 1 }`.
+It should be an implementation detail though, so it'd make more sense for them to use their own definition like `func (e E) MyVal() { 2 * e.val() - 1 }`.

 I can not think of any good syntax for flags other than just doing what all the other types do.